 1 Day in Helsinki might not seem like much time when, in fact, it’s quite enough to get acquainted with the city.
 And to help you make the very most of your time, I’ve put together this perfect 1 Day Helsinki Itinerary.

 Truth be told, we knew very little about the unassuming seaside capital before our winter trip to Helsinki.
-So we were quite surprised by just how much there is to see and do.
-Having planned to spend only one day in Helsinki before moving on to Lapland, it meant we had to be strategic with our time.
-But by following this exact itinerary, we were able to cover the very best of Heliskini in a day.
+Having only one day in Helsinki before moving on to Lapland meant we had to be strategic with our time.
+But by following this exact itinerary, we could cover the very best of Heliskini in a day.

 Sound good?
 Let’s get to it then.
 Here’s our tried and tested 1 Day in Helsinki Itinerary.